-- A Offices, research and development, studios, laboratories and high tech and light industrial uses which comprise scientific research and development with ancillary industrial production (i.e. Use Class B1) - B Ancillary development of education by Research Institutes, Universities or similar bodies (within the Use Class D1 definition) - C Proposals would be required to accord with a detailed development brief for the site and existing development management policies adopted by the Council
+- A Offices, research and development, studios, laboratories and high tech and light industrial uses which comprise scientific research and development with ancillary industrial production (i.e. Use Class B1) - B Ancillary development of education by Research Institutes, Universities or similar bodies (within the Use Class D1 definition) - C Proposals would be required to accord with a detailed development brief for the site and existing development management policies adopted by the Council continue to be reserved for purposes which are consistent with its expressed strategic role (Energy Coast Master Plan and Core Strategy Policy ER6).

-Development proposals should otherwise demonstrate significant benefits, in terms of developing knowledge-based economy in the Borough or advancing progress towards objectives in the Energy Coast Masterplan.
+Development proposals should otherwise demonstrate significant benefits, in terms of developing knowledge-based economy in the Borough or advancing progress towards objectives in the Energy Coast Master Plan.

-10.2.15 Westlakes Science and Technology Park is a regionally important employment site, and of great importance to the Borough as a focus for the development of research based companies, with a particular focus on nuclear technologies and skills and their technological transfer.
-This policy reflects wide support for this land to continue to be reserved for purposes which are consistent with its expressed strategic role (Energy Coast Master Plan and Core Strategy Policy ER6).
+10.2.14 Westlakes Science and Technology Park is a regionally important employment site, and of great importance to the Borough as a focus for the development of research based companies, with a particular focus on nuclear technologies and skills and their technological transfer.
+This policy reflects wide support for this land to